 Post office

-De Klerk did not design only the facades of The Ship and the houses, but also the interior of the post office, including the stained glass and the clock on the wall.
-The room is truly astounding: where else would an arched, rectangular ceiling cover an irregular, trapezoid surface?
-Or would we find an otherwise open space cut in two by a row of gaping but prominent booths?
-The deep violet alongside the lavender, recaptured in the most recent restoration, is similarly remarkable.
-The care with which the post office was restored enables us to admire de Klerk's only fully preserved interior design in all it's glory.
+De Klerk designed not only the facades of Het Schip and the surrounding houses but also the interior of the post office, including the stained glass and the clock on the wall.
+The room is truly astounding.
+Where else would an arched, rectangular ceiling cover an irregular, trapezoid surface?
+Or where else would an otherwise open space be divided by a row of prominent, gaping booths?
+The deep violet alongside the lavender, restored in the most recent renovation, is equally remarkable.
+The careful restoration of the post office allows us to admire de Klerk’s only fully preserved interior design in all its glory.

 Museum Het Schip's museum house is part of the Iconic Houses Network.
 The network is a collection of museum houses and architect houses around the world that are open to the public.
 The network's website provides an overview of all member houses.